valentinbe/Twilight-Imperium-fouth-edition-cheat-sheet-fr-/README.md

 Type: mobiles, tricks avec trous de ver

 Beings of energy and light who control wormholes, for rapid movement and potentially even offensive ability.
 Their home system is very difficult to reach, which is a mixed blessing: good for defense, bad for fast expansion.

-## The Yin Brotherhood (5+ players)
-Débutant: Oui

-Type: kamikaze

-A “race” of male clones driven by a shared religious fanaticism.
-Their holy fervor lets them convert the populace as they invade and make kamikaze ship attacks without hesitation.
-Their home system is particularly strong.

 ## The Nekro Virus (5+ players)
 Débutant: Non ++